Intensity-Based Criterion for Determining Exceptional Point in Parity-Time (PT) Symmetric Coupled Array of Optical Waveguides: Numerical Results

 In Figure~(\ref{fig:fig7}), the site-to-site correlation functions are shown for different quantum input states under the broken PT-symmetry condition, characterized by $g > g_c$ ($g = 0.6$).
 It is demonstrated that, in the broken PT-symmetric regime, the correlation behavior is modified in contrast to the Hermitian and unbroken PT-symmetric cases.
-In this regime, the value of the correlation function reaches its maximum near the input waveguide, indicating that the two photons are most likely to be detected in the nearby gain waveguides.\\ As has been observed thus far, the system exhibits distinct behavior in the PT-symmetric and broken PT-symmetric regimes.
-Therefore, calculating the EP is essential to more accurately understand the system's behavior.
+In this regime, the value of the correlation function reaches its maximum near the input waveguide, indicating that the two photons are most likely to be detected in the nearby gain waveguides.\\ Interference is the physical core behind how photons distribute and how spatial correlation patterns are formed in a coupled quantum system.
+In systems featuring gain and loss, interference manifests in more complex forms, which indeed include gain-assisted and loss-assisted interference.
+These phenomena can be revealed in several ways.
+Gain can amplify specific pathways for photons, while loss attenuates others.
+This leads to interference patterns that are unevenly influenced by gain and loss, potentially differing significantly from purely Hermitian or passive systems.
+Moreover, the presence of gain and loss can induce net photon current in specific directions, which is not typically observed in Hermitian systems.
+In fact, the observed changes in correlation patterns in the presence of gain and loss are directly attributable to these interferences.
+In fact, the observed filamentation (patterned structure) in the site-to-site coherence function is a physical phenomenon resulting from interference and the internal gain/loss within the waveguides. \\ As has been observed thus far, the system exhibits distinct behavior in the PT-symmetric and broken PT-symmetric regimes.
+Therefore, calculating the EP is essential to more accurately understand the system's behavior.\\